kgantsov/jaeger_tracing_python_example/README.md

 # Running

 First of all you need to run jaeger all in one daemon.
-In my case I just downloaded compiled binary from https://www.jaegertracing.io/download/ and run it like this:
+In my case I just downloaded compiled binary from https://www.jaegertracing.io/download/ extract it from archive and run it like this:

     > $ ./jaeger-all-in-one
     {"level":"info","ts":1542910843.7501152,"caller":"healthcheck/handler.go:99","msg":"Health Check server started","http-port":14269,"status":"unavailable"}